kacper1236/Bot-Renia-TG/README.md

 # Getting Started

 ## Prerequisites
- - Docker and docker-compose installed
+ - Docker and docker-compose installed as a programme, not install with pip

 ## Configuration
 In `docker-compose.yaml` replace `<TOKEN>` with **your** Telegram bot token